guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

 # Hole 3 to Hole 4

-Change the code in hole 3 to be identical to the code on hole 4, both implenentation and tests can change.

 ## Refactorings

 - REVUE DE CODE: identify magic strings and numbers
-  - REFACTORING : Introduce constant
+  - REFACTORING : Introduce constant and/or use constant already defined but not used everywhere

 ## Tips